Belgium to tighten COVID rules to counter rise of omicron

 Belgium has decided to further tighten restrictions in anticipation of the surging omicron variant

-BRUSSELS -- Belgium will further tighten coronavirus restrictions because of the surging omicron variant, authorities announced Wednesday.

-But the country shied away from a full lockdown like in the neighboring Netherlands.

 Cinemas, theaters and concert halls will be closed and indoor activities banned in Belgium.
 Sports fans won't be allowed into stadiums and indoor venues.
-Shopping will be curtailed with visitors forced to be spread out and groups entering a shop limited to two adults, possibly accompanied by children.
+Shopping will be curtailed with visitors spread out and groups entering a shop limited to two adults, possibly accompanied by children.

-He added that “what we know about it is bad news,” referring to its high transmissibility.
+He added that “what we know about it is bad news,” referring to omicron's high transmissibility.

 “It is a tough package,” virologist Marc Van Ranst said.